gousaiyang/SoftwareList/README.md

 ## Further Notes

 - [Chocolatey](https://chocolatey.org/) is a package manager for Windows, which can facilitate automation of software updates.
-But not all applications are published on Chocolatey currently.
+But not all applications are published on Chocolatey, and they are not always timely updated.
 - UWP applications are automatically updated by Microsoft Store, but many of the applications we use are still legacy Win32 applications.
 In the future, more applications may become UWPs, but those who need a flexible command of system resources, including some tools for developers, may remain Win32-based.